(also known as: appeal to success)

 I have been around the block many times, and I have had my share of success in real estate.
 So believe me when I tell you that, if you know what you are doing, real estate can be a great way to make a great living.

 Tip: Many successful people attempt to use their success as a wildcard to be an authority on everything.
-Don’t allow one’s own success to clout your judgement of the claims they are making.
+Don’t allow one’s own success to cloud your judgment of the claims they are making.
 Evaluate the evidence above all else.